-If you are searching for the meaning of a pneumothorax, the simplest answer is this: air escapes into the pleural space and presses on the lung from the outside, causing part or all of it to collapse.
+Pneumothorax, also called a collapsed lung, happens when air leaks into the space between the lung and chest wall.
+The trapped air presses on the lung and can cause part or all of it to collapse.
+It may happen spontaneously, after chest injury, because of underlying lung disease, or as a complication of a medical procedure.
 A lung pneumothorax can be small and mild, or large and dangerous.
 A pneumothorax is treated as a medical emergency when severe, especially if pressure builds up and starts to affect breathing or blood flow.

 Pneumothorax symptoms usually start suddenly and most often include chest pain and shortness of breath.